Overview

 Representativeness, accuracy and consistency

-Bachor et al. (1994) suggest that assessors should focus not on the grading validity and consistency of a single test, but on the achievement overall of representativeness, accuracy and consistency.
-When they seek:
+Assessors should focus not on the grading validity and consistency of a single test, but on the achievement overall of:

-- accuracy, they map a student's typical performance against clearly outlined criteria
+- accuracy, where they map a student's typical performance against clearly outlined criteria

-Use grading rubrics to articulate and communicate performance expectations and standards.
-They add value in a number of ways.
-They can:
+Use rubrics to articulate and communicate performance expectations and standards.
+They add value in a number of ways:

-- give students an idea of where they sit in a framework of orderly development towards increased expertise in a learning domain
+- giving students an idea of where they sit in a framework of orderly development towards increased expertise in a learning domain

-- be used as a peer and self evaluation tool
+- being used as a peer and self-evaluation tool

-- aid consistency, accuracy and representativeness in interpreting, grading and reporting learning outcomes using multiple markers.
+- aiding consistency, accuracy and representativeness in interpreting, grading and reporting learning outcomes using multiple markers.

-To begin creating a rubric, identify the generic capabilities being assessed and the differential levels of attainment for each, as shown in Figure 1.
+To begin creating a rubric, identify the generic capabilities being assessed and the differential levels of attainment for each, as shown in Table 1.

 DEVELOPING |